holepunchto/protomux-rpc-client/README.md

 `opts` include:
 - `keyPair`: use a specific keyPair to connect to the server, instead of the default one of the DHT instance.
+- `relayThrough`: a function passed on to HyperDHT's `connect` method, to help relay when relevant.
+Default: `null`.